severalnines/docs/administration.rst

 ..
 Note:: Where ``{wwwroot}`` is the Apache document root and ``{custom_port}`` is the MySQL custom port.

+.. _Administration - Housekeeping:

 Housekeeping
 ------------

 ClusterControl monitoring data will be purged based on the value set at *ClusterControl > Settings > General Settings > History* (default is 7 days).
 Some users might find this value to be too low for auditing purposes.
 You can increase the value accordingly however, the longer collected data exist in CMON database, the bigger space it needs.
 It is recommended to lower the disk space threshold under *ClusterControl > Settings > Thresholds > Disk Space Utilization* so you will get early warning in case CMON database grows significantly.

-If you intend to manually purge the monitoring data, you can truncate following tables (recommended to truncate based on the following order):
+If you intend to manually purge the monitoring data, you can truncate following tables (it is highly recommended to truncate based on the following order):

 .. code-block:: mysql